 The members of the book club at South Charnwood have been awarded the title of Anniversary Reading Champions by the judges of the CILIP Carnegie Children’s Book Awards.

-2017 is the 80th anniversary of this prestigious award and the competition asked school groups who shadow the awards to read as many of the past-winning books as they could and decide on their all-time Top 10.
+2017 was the 80th anniversary of this prestigious award and the competition asked school groups who shadow the awards to read as many of the past-winning books as they could and decide on their all-time Top 10.
 South Charnwood’s book club got to work straight away reading lots of brilliant books and then produced a video of their Top 10, filmed in different scenarios around the school that best matched the settings of the books.

 The judges were suitably impressed and declared South Charnwood as Anniversary Reading Champions for 2017!
 The prize was to attend the CILIP Carnegie Medal Ceremony in London on June 19th.
 This was a wonderful occasion attended by world-famous authors, illustrators, publishers and librarians.
 They were able to see the 2017 awards announced for the Carnegie Medal, the Kate Greenaway Medal and the Amnesty CILIP Honour; and were able to chat to current and past winners, shortlisted authors and illustrators alike at the drinks reception after the ceremony.